Related Links

 Experimental Procedure

-1. To start this science fair project, you'll need to find three people who know how to jump rope.
+1. To start this project, you will need to find three people who know how to jump rope.
 You will each be jumping rope by yourselves—not double Dutch for this experiment.

 1. You can include yourself as one of the three people.

-2. If you or one of your friends would like to take part in the experiment, but don't know how to jump rope, the Dr. Jump website has a good method for learning how.
+2. If you or one of your friends would like to take part in the experiment but do not know how to jump rope, check out the resources in the Bibliography in the Background section for some methods you could use.

 2. Fold the 8-foot-long jump rope in half to find the midway point.
 Have the jumper stand on this point with both feet, put a handle in each hand, and pull the handles straight up along his or her sides.
 Have a helper shorten the jump rope, using the following directions, until the handles are between the jumper's belly button and armpits.
 This is the short jump rope length.